INMAS-Math/Workshop-01/README.md

 Files can be copied (`cp`), moved (`mv`), or deleted (`rm`).
 Use `man` to get more information on these commands.

-Using a command line interface is often the preferred method for navigating directories, or projects with multiple files, especially when one is using a version control system such as git.
+Using a command line interface is often the preferred method for navigating directories, or projects with multiple files, especially when one is using a version control system such as `git`.

 ## Testing your anaconda installation